 Note: Due to the small volume used for plating onto the sector 10-4, it is advised to have multiple number of droplets to make an average number of grown CFUs.

-To prepare serial dilutions of the overnight culture transfer 100 µL of bacterial suspension from step 2.7 to tube #3 and mix vigorously.
+To prepare the serial dilutions of the initial culture, transfer 100 µL of bacterial suspension from step 2.7 to tube #3 and mix vigorously with vortex.
 Add 100 µL of tube #3 to tube #4 and mix well, repeat the procedure for subsequent tube #5.

-Spread 100 µL of the contents of tubes #3, #4, #5 and the overnight culture, respectively, onto sectors 10-3, 10-5, 10-7 and 10-1 of the blood agar plate.
+Spread 100 µL of the contents of tubes #3, #4, #5 and the adjusted bacterial suspension (step 2.7), respectively, onto sectors 10-3, 10-5, 10-7 and 10-1 of the blood agar plate.

-Leave the blood agar plates under the laminar hood to air dry the bacterial spreads.
+Leave the blood agar plates in the laminar hood to air dry the bacterial spreads, typically for 10 minutes.
 Afterwards, place the plates at 37 °C for overnight incubation.

-After overnight incubation, count the bacterial colonies to obtain the number of CFUs resulting from the adhesion to the tissue biopsies as well as from the CFU/mL in the starting bacterial suspension used for the perfusion.
+After overnight incubation, count the bacterial colonies to obtain the number of CFUs resulting from the adhesion to the tissue biopsies as well as CFUs/mL in the starting bacterial suspension used for the perfusion.
 Express results as CFU/cm2.

 Fluorescence Microscopy of Adhered Bacteria to Graft Tissues upon Perfusion

-After perfusion, wash tissue pieces with PBS and cut the inner part of a graft using a punch of a smaller diameter.
+After perfusion, wash tissue pieces with PBS (see step 3.5) and cut the inner part of a graft using a punch of a smaller diameter.

 Prepare a 6-well plate and place droplets of mounting medium (Table of Materials).